Kendra Zanotto

 Kendra Zanotto (born October 30, 1981) is an American competitor in synchronized swimming.
 Born in Los Gatos, California, she is the oldest child of Daniel and Kimber Zanotto, of Zanotto Markets.

 She won an Olympic bronze medal at the 2004 Summer Olympics, in the team competition.
+With the Russian team taking gold, and the Japanese taking the silver, Zanotto competed with the American team of Allison Bartosik, Tammy Crow, Erin Dobratz, Becky Jasontek, Anna Kozlova, Sara Lowe, Lauren McFall, and Stephanie Nesbit.